High90sDude/CDS/README.md

-# CDS
+# Cannabis Design System
-Cannabis Design System
+A front-end design system for the cannabis industry.